 Trump can actually undo his negatives.

-And and that's gonna be the challenge for the Trump campaign, because the very folks that Obama won with, you know, millennials, young people, uh Latinos, that's where Donald Trump, in all reality, in all honesty, right now, has some of his biggest negatives, but they are also not overly enthusiastic about Hillary Clinton.
+And that's going to be the challenge for the Trump campaign because the very folks that Obama won with, you know, millennials, young people, Latinos, that's where Donald Trump, in all reality, in all honesty right now, has some of his biggest negatives.

-That's gonna be his challenge.
+That's going to be his challenge.

 I mean, she's trying to play the race card today.